SpeedFox198/CTF-Writeups/2022-07-15 NYP Cyber Games Circle Qualifiers/DOS/README.md

 So all we have to do, is to add a lot of extremely **large** integers into the `cards` list using choice 1, and then run choice 2 enough number of times such that `t` will be greater than 20.

-> `print` statements are also very very costly, however the hosted script obviously didn't use print statements.
+> `print` statements are also very very costly, however the hosted script probably didn't use print statements.

 ## Solution